 be independently verified if any person intends to engage in a transaction based upon such information.

-Gulf Coast MLS, Marco Multi-List, Inc., My Florida Regional MLS, Miami Association of Realtors.
-Properties listed with brokerage firms other than Amerivest Realty are marked with the BR Program Icon or the BR House Icon and detailed information about them includes the name of the listing brokers.
+Marco Multi-List, Inc., My Florida Regional MLS, or Miami Association of Realtors.
+Properties listed with brokerage firms other than are marked with the BR Program Icon or the BR House Icon and detailed information about them includes the name of the listing brokers.
 The properties displayed may not be all the properties available through the BR Program.
 The data provided by the Broker Reciprocity Program, and the Information is Deemed Reliable But Not Guaranteed.
-The source of the information about real property available for sale or rent is the copyrighted and proprietary database of the M.L.S. of Naples, Inc., Florida Gulf Coast MLS, Marco Multi-List, Inc., My Florida Regional MLS, Miami Association of Realtors.
-Copyright 2018 M.L.S. of Naples, Inc., Florida Gulf Coast MLS, Marco Multi-List, Inc., My Florida Regional MLS, Miami Association of Realtors.; all rights reserved.
-Not all IDX properties available for sale appear on this website.
+The source of the information about real property available for sale or rent is the copyrighted and proprietary database of the M.L.S. of Naples, Inc., Florida Gulf Coast MLS, Marco Multi-List, Inc., My Florida Regional MLS, or Miami Association of Realtors.
+Copyright 2019 M.L.S. of Naples, Inc., Florida Gulf Coast MLS, Marco Multi-List, Inc., My Florida Regional MLS, Miami Association of Realtors.; all rights reserved.